-Adam and George founded The Fresh Olive Company in 1991, but the heritage goes back a good few years before that…
+Adam and George founded The Fresh Olive Company, but the heritage goes back a good few years before that…

-Adam and George get allocated to share a desk on the first day of big school, they’ve been best mates ever since.
+Adam and George get allocated to share a desk on their first day of secondary school, and have been best mates ever since.

-Adam goes off to Cambridge University whilst George goes to cookery school in Paris, then works in Michelin starred restaurants La Taillevent in Paris before returning to London to work in the Capital Hotel.
+Adam begins studying at university while George goes to cookery school in Paris, and then works in Michelin-starred restaurant, La Taillevent in Paris, before returning to London to work in the Capital Hotel.

-Adam and George take a holiday in Provence, to visit George’s mum, Ailsa.
+Adam and George visit George’s mum, Ailsa in Provence.
 She takes them to the market, where Monsieur Soler sells olives of a quality British people can only dream about.
 They take ten buckets back to England.
-The first customer is Fasta Pasta in Oxford, who snap up the lot.
+Their first customer is Fasta Pasta in Oxford, and the Fresh Olive Company is established.

-Fresh Olive takes off: Armed with a Yellow Pages, a little van and the only top notch olive mixes in the UK, there’s no shortage of delis and chefs eager to buy, including Raymond Blanc at Le Manoir aux Quat' Saisons.
+Fresh Olive takes off: armed with a Yellow Pages, a little van and the only top notch olive mixes in the UK, there is no shortage of delis and chefs eager to buy, including Raymond Blanc at Le Manoir aux Quat' Saisons.

-We take a stall at the world famous Borough Market near London Bridge, where we trade happily until 2016, when Borough won't renew our lease, taking umbrage at us having a few products in premium supermarkets.
+We take a stall at the world famous Borough Market near London Bridge, where we trade happily until 2016.

-A trend for British chefs setting up abroad works in our favour; our first export customer is the Jumeirah Beach hotel in Dubai...the first of many (we're now available in 30 countries).
+A trend for British chefs setting up abroad works in our favour; our first export customer is the Jumeirah Beach hotel in Dubai...the first of many (we are now available in 30 countries).

-In 2006, we begin supplying more and more food manufacturers, including companies who make food for Marks and Spencers.
-As a result, we gain BRC A status, which we proudly hold to this day (we're A+ these days, where the inspectors can drop by unannounced).
+In 2006, we begin supplying more and more food manufacturers, including companies who make food for Marks and Spencer.
+As a result, we gain A status from the British Retail Consortium (BRC).

 We move to specialist premises in Greenford, enabling us to make more of our products in house to the highest possible quality.

-Enter Great Taste Awards for the first time.
-Four years later we've got 50 stars in our trophy cabinet.
+We enter the Great Taste Awards for the first time.
+Four years later we have gained 100 stars in our trophy cabinet.

-We celebrate 25 years' success by winning 'Best Stand' at Taste of London and launching a new range of premium bar snacks.
+We celebrate 25 years of success by winning 'Best Stand' at Taste of London and launching a new range of premium bar snacks